BlackGoldfishes/BlackGoldfishes/README.md

 I love WoF and G&B :D

-I am very shy and a little awkward, if I hover around your G&B cosplays jsyk I really want to be friends <3
+I am very shy and a little awkward, if I hover around your G&B cosplays on PT jsyk I really want to be friends <3

 [Art fight account](https://artfight.net/~BlackGoldfishes), I don't participate anymore but there are some of my OCs here.